Call us: 855.522.6457

 Types of Esophageal Cancer

-Esophageal cancer results from the uncontrolled growth of cells in the esophagus.
-This type of cancer begins in the layer of tissue that lines the inside of the esophagus.
-As cancer progresses, it grows into deeper layers of the esophagus and sometimes spreads to other areas of the body.
-There are two main types of esophageal cancer:
+Esophageal cancer results from an uncontrolled growth of cells in the esophagus.
+It begins in the layer of tissue that lines the inside of the esophagus.
+As cancer progresses, it spreads into deeper layers of the esophagus and sometimes spreads to other areas of the body.

-- Squamous cell carcinoma starts in the flat cells that line the esophagus.
+Squamous cell carcinoma starts in the flat cells that line the esophagus.
 This type of cancer used to be the more common type of esophageal cancer, but now fewer than half of esophageal cancers in the U.S. are squamous cell carcinoma.

-- Adenocarcinoma starts in the cells that produce and release mucus or other fluids in the esophagus.
+Adenocarcinoma starts in the cells that produce and release mucus or other fluids in the esophagus.
 Now the most common type of esophageal cancer in the U.S., adenocarcinoma is associated with Barrett’s esophagus.

-- Having Barrett's esophagus
+- having Barrett's esophagus

-- Smoking cigarettes, cigars, or pipes; chewing tobacco; or drinking alcohol
+- smoking cigarettes, cigars, or pipes; chewing tobacco; or drinking alcohol

-- Being overweight
+- being overweight

-- Eating a diet high in certain foods, such as processed meat
+- eating a diet high in certain foods, such as processed meat

-- Having achalasia, tylosis, Plummer-Vinson syndrome, or human papillomavirus (HPV).
+- having achalasia, tylosis, Plummer-Vinson syndrome, or human papillomavirus (HPV).

 Most cases of esophageal cancer do not cause symptoms in the early stages.
 By the time symptoms appear, the disease may already be fairly advanced.
 Symptoms may include:

-- Trouble swallowing
+- trouble swallowing

-- Feeling like food is stuck in the throat or chest, or choking on food
+- feeling like food is stuck in the throat or chest, or choking on food

-- Pain, discomfort, or a burning sensation in the middle of the chest
+- pain, discomfort, or a burning sensation in the middle of the chest

-- Unexplained weight loss
+- unexplained weight loss

-- Hoarseness or chronic cough
+- hoarseness or chronic cough

-- Bone pain
+- bone pain

-- Bleeding into the esophagus, which can cause stools to turn black.
+- bleeding into the esophagus, which can cause stools to turn black.

 If you experience these symptoms, see your doctor as soon as possible.

-- Imaging tests, including x-rays, MRI, barium swallow, CT scan, PET scan, or ultrasound to look for signs of cancer and find out whether it has spread.
+- imaging tests, including x-rays, MRI, barium swallow, CT scan, PET scan, or ultrasound to look for signs of cancer and find out whether it has spread.
 Norton Thoracic Institute has the Valley’s only confocal endomicroscopy, a powerful microscope used to diagnose esophageal cancer.

-- Endoscopy so that your doctor can examine any abnormal areas of the esophagus and obtain samples of tissue (biopsies).
-Endoscopic ultrasound may also be performed.
+- endoscopy so that your doctor can examine any abnormal areas of the esophagus and obtain samples of tissue (biopsies).
+Endoscopic ultrasound may also be performed

-- Bronchoscopy to see if cancer has spread to the windpipe or lungs.
+- bronchoscopy to see if cancer has spread to the windpipe or lungs

-- Thoracoscopy and laparoscopy to obtain lymph node and other tissue samples to see if cancer has spread.
+- thoracoscopy and laparoscopy to obtain lymph node and other tissue samples to see if cancer has spread

 Your doctor will use your test results to determine the stage of cancer and to develop a treatment plan.

-The stages of esophageal cancer range from Stage 0 (only in the first layer of the esophagus) to Stage 4 (cancer in the esophagus, lymph nodes and other organs).
+The stages of esophageal cancer range from Stage 0 (only in the first layer of the esophagus) to Stage 4 (cancer in the esophagus, lymph nodes, and other organs).
 Surgery alone can sometimes be used to cure esophageal cancer in its early stages; however, more advanced cases usually require a combination of treatments:

-- Surgery to remove cancerous or precancerous tissue.
+- surgery to remove cancerous or precancerous tissue

-- Radiation therapy, the use of high-energy rays to destroy cancer cells.
+- radiation therapy, the use of high-energy rays to destroy cancer cells

-- Endoscopic treatments to destroy precancerous and cancerous cells, to relieve symptoms, or both.
+- endoscopic treatments to destroy precancerous and cancerous cells, to relieve symptoms, or both.
 This treatment may include radio frequency ablation, laser ablation, endoscopic mucosal resection, argon plasma coagulation, electrocoagulation, or esophageal stenting.

 You can reduce your risk of developing cancer of the esophagus by following these guidelines:

-- Avoid tobacco and alcohol.
+- avoid tobacco and alcohol

-- Maintain a healthy weight and eat a balanced diet.
+- maintain a healthy weight and eat a balanced diet

-- Get regular care for gastroesophageal reflux disease or Barrett’s esophagus.
+- get regular care for gastroesophageal reflux disease or Barrett’s esophagus